React-PDF with Next.js

 PDF on the Page

-To render the PDF on a page, from the component where we create the PDF, we export the following function:
+To display the PDF on a page, export a component with PDFViewer from the file where you create the PDF:

 const PDFView = () => {